CoderFoundry/ChinookInterviewYT/README.md

     - Invoice details (date, total amount)
     - Line items (track title, unit price, quantity)
   - **Extra Credit**:
     - Add a dropdown filter to select a customer and view their invoices.
-    - Implement collapsible invoice rows that toggle the visibility of line items.
     - Automatically calculate and display the total invoice amount.
+    - Pagination: Implement pagination on the web page to display a limited number of customer records per page (e.g., 10 or 20 per page).
+Add navigation buttons (Next/Previous) to move between pages.

 ### Challenge 4: Advanced Query